+Objective 1.
 To discourage inappropriate development in areas with potentially hazardous site conditions, including flooding, erosion, soil subsidence, slumping, slope instability or contamination by hazardous material.

-Policy (a) Ensure the most recent information on potential flood hazard areas within the Municipality as it relates to new subdivision applications and applications for development permits is used.

-- Policy (b) Ensure that subdivision of land or the development of structures on hazard land does not occur or, if applicable, occurs in accordance with specified mitigation measures.
-The costs of any required hazard report to identify the risk of proceeding with a proposed development on potentially hazardous land or recommending specified measures to mitigate the risk of development of hazardous land will be the responsibility of the proponent of the proposed development. - Policy (c) Require that applicant for proposed development on land that is identified as being potentially hazardous submit a report prepared by a qualified professional that assesses the risk associated with the development and identifies any necessary mitigation measures. - Policy (d) Work with the Saskatchewan Watershed Authority on flood protection in the Municipality and require subdivision and development permit applicants to consult with the Saskatchewan Watershed Authority, in cases of proposed development on potentially hazardous land, to assess the potential hazard due to flooding.
-The flood hazard area shall be defined as the 1:100 year flood elevation plus wave and wind run-up or the 1:500 year flood elevation, whichever is greater. - Policy (e) Establish development standards for development on or near hazard lands in the Zoning Bylaw. - Policy (f) Require that applicants for proposed development on land within the area identified in Drawing 1, Section 6 Concept Plans submit a detailed geotechnical investigation for development within 20 metres east of the sewage force main easement. - Policy (g) Prohibit residential development on the west side of the sewage force main easement in the area identified in Drawing 1, Section 6 Concept Plans.

-To ensure that environmentally sensitive or hazardous lands are dedicated, as appropriate, as environmental reserve, during the subdivision process.

-Policy (a) Dedicate flood hazard areas and other environmentally sensitive areas as environmental reserve with consideration given to utilizing land use approaches and infrastructure designs that will avoid or minimize environmental degradation through using environmental protection measures with the facilitation of compatible activities.
+- Policy a.
+Ensure the most recent information on potential flood hazard areas within the Municipality as it relates to new subdivision applications and applications for development permits is used. - Policy b.
+Ensure that subdivision of land or the development of structures on hazard land does not occur or, if applicable, occurs in accordance with specified mitigation recommending specified measures to mitigate the risk of development of hazardous land will be the responsibility of the proponent of the proposed development. - Policy c.
+Require that applicant for proposed development on land that is identified as being mitigation measures. - Policy d.
+Work with the Saskatchewan Watershed Authority on flood protection in the Municipality and require subdivision and development permit applicants to consult with the Saskatchewan Watershed Authority, in cases of proposed development on potentially hazardous land, to assess the potential hazard due to flooding.
+The flood hazard area shall be defined as the 1:100 year flood elevation plus wave and wind run-up or the 1:500 year flood elevation, whichever is greater. - Policy e.
+Establish development standards for development on or near hazard lands in the Zoning Bylaw. - Policy f.
+Require that applicants for proposed development on land within the area identified in Drawing 1, Section 6 Concept Plans submit a detailed geotechnical investigation for development within 20 metres east of the sewage force main. - Policy g.
+Prohibit residential development on the west side of the sewage force main easement in the area identified in Drawing 1, Section 6 Concept Plans. - Objective 2.
+To ensure that environmentally sensitive or hazardous lands are dedicated, as appropriate, as environmental reserve, during the subdivision process. - Policy a.
+Dedicate flood hazard areas and other environmentally sensitive areas as environmental reserve with consideration given to utilizing land use approaches and infrastructure designs that will avoid or minimize environmental degradation through using environmental protection measures with the facilitation of compatible activities.